-Student loan exit counseling teaches you how to handle your student loan debt.
-Anyone with Direct Loans, Federal Family Education Loans (FFEL), or PLUS Loans must go through exit counseling after leaving school.
+Student loan exit counseling is meant to teach you how to handle your student loan debt.
+Anyone with Direct Loans, Federal Family Education Loans (FFEL) or PLUS Loans must complete exit counseling for student loans after leaving school.

-There are three scenarios when you must complete exit counseling.
+While there’s no universal student loan exit counseling deadline, there are three scenarios when you must complete it.
 These include:

 - Graduating from college